Hospitality: Islam

-Islam highly recommends one another to say peace be upon you Assalamu Alaikum to one another as Muhammad had said, Muslims are obliged to treat their guest with kindness and peace, even prisoners (in war), as Muhammad had said in authentic sources and verses from the Quran.
+In Islam, there is a strong emphasis on expressing goodwill through the phrase peace be upon you Assalamu Alaikum.
+This practice is rooted in the teachings of Muhammad.
+These teachings extend to the treatment of guests and even prisoners of war.
+Authentic sources and Quranic verses underscore the importance of showing kindness and peace towards these people.

 Abu Aziz ibn Umair reported: "I was among the prisoners of war on the day of the battle of Badr.
 Muhammad had said, 'I enjoin you to treat the captives well.'
 After I accepted Islam, I was among the Ansar (Inhabitants of Madinah) and when the time of lunch or dinner arrived, I would feed dates to the prisoners for I had been fed bread due to the command of Muhammad."